Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Introduction

 Predictive models now drive decision-making in safety-critical domains such as weather forecasting \citep{priceProbabilisticWeatherForecasting2025, alet2025skillfuljointprobabilisticweather}, autonomous driving \citep{michelmore2018evaluatinguncertaintyquantificationendtoend} or healthcare \citep{lohr2024towards,uq_mri}; tasks where careful analysis of the model predictions and accurate uncertainty quantification are indispensable.
 Many studies have analyzed different approaches to quantify predictive uncertainty, often distinguishing between different sources of uncertainty.
 In particular, one usually considers two sources of uncertainty: \emph{aleatoric uncertainty} and \emph{epistemic uncertainty} \citep{hullermeier2021aleatoric}.
 Broadly speaking, aleatoric uncertainty describes the inherent randomness in the data-generating process, for example, due to measurement errors and, as it describes variability that is independent of the amount of data, is often referred to as \emph{irreducible} uncertainty.
 Epistemic uncertainty, on the other hand, arises from a lack of knowledge about the data-generating process and can be reduced by improving the model or acquiring more data; therefore, it is also referred to as \emph{reducible} uncertainty.

-While aleatoric uncertainty is generally well captured in predictive models, epistemic uncertainty is more difficult to represent and requires higher-order formalisms, such as second-order distributions (distributions of distributions) or credal sets (sets of probability distributions) \citep{levi1980enterprise}.
-Given such an \emph{uncertainty representation}, the key question is how to measure or quantify the total, aleatoric, and epistemic uncertainty.
-This choice of measure is crucial, as it directly influences both the decision-making process and the performance of downstream tasks.
-Numerous works focus on developing and analyzing new measures for uncertainty quantification \citep{sale2023secondorderuncertaintyquantificationdistancebased, malinin2021uncertaintyestimationautoregressivestructured, pmlr-v70-gal17a, kotelevskii2022nonparametric, berry2024efficientepistemicuncertaintyestimation}, with recent steps towards more unified approaches that incorporate many existing measures and give guidance on how to construct new ones \citep{schweighofer2023introducingimprovedinformationtheoreticmeasure, kotelevskii2025from}.
-However, research has focused mainly on uncertainty quantification in classification, although many predictive models naturally operate in a regression setting.
+While aleatoric uncertainty is well captured in predictive models, epistemic uncertainty is more difficult to represent and requires higher-order formalisms, such as second-order distributions (distributions of distributions), which is referred to as \emph{uncertainty representation} \citep{hullermeier2021aleatoric}.
+Given such a representation, the key question is how to measure or quantify the total, aleatoric, and epistemic uncertainty (\emph{uncertainty quantification}).
+While the representation mainly determines predictive performance, the choice of uncertainty measure plays a vital role in decision making and can have an additional impact on the performance of downstream tasks, with numerous works developing and analyzing new measures for uncertainty quantification \citep{sale2023secondorderuncertaintyquantificationdistancebased, malinin2021uncertaintyestimationautoregressivestructured, kotelevskii2022nonparametric, berry2024efficientepistemicuncertaintyestimation}.
+In addition, recent work focuses on steps towards more unified approaches that incorporate many existing measures and give guidance on how to construct new ones \citep{hofman2024quantifyingaleatoricepistemicuncertainty, kotelevskii2025from}.
+However, research has focused either on uncertainty quantification in classification or on parametric univariate regression tasks, neglecting the increasing amount of structured domains where generative models and other nonparametric methods show great performance \citep{alet2025skillfuljointprobabilisticweather, ke2023repurposing}.